-Expect to see many more Renault ZOE and Renault Kangoo EV’s at a charging station near you
+Expect to see many more Renault ZOE and Renault Kangoo EV’s at a Renault charging station near you

 Renault Australia released their highly anticipated ZOE and Kangoo ZE into the commercial market this year, opening up one of the world’s most popular EV’s to government and business purchases to announce it’s soft launch into the Australian market.

 In a move set to please, Renault Australia has announced they will progressively roll out the Renault ZOE and Renault Kangoo ZE to private buyers across a select number of their dealerships to ensure high levels of customer service and support can be maintained.
 Renault Australia is essentially trying to ensure the vehicles and the brand is not tarnished by bringing in too many EV’s into a market which is still in its infant stage.
-This staggered approach will also help the company iron out the bugs and refine its customer service offering to ensure as the scale-out begins, it’s dealership network and EV charging proposition and infrastructure can be rolled out accordingly.
+This staggered approach will also help the company iron out the bugs and refine its customer service offering to ensure as the scale-out begins, it’s dealership network and Renault charging proposition and infrastructure can be rolled out accordingly.

 Expect to see many more Renault ZOE EV’s charging up at home’s and work’s near you with this announcement